 4. Messaging: Stay in sync and connect with your whole team — even when you aren’t there in person.

 5. Cash Out and other perks: Homebase gives small business employees early access to wages with zero interest or fees, at no extra cost to business owners.
-Plus, the Homebase app comes with built-in feedback surveys, team recognition, and other tools that help keep teams happy and successful.
+Plus, the Homebase app comes with built-in team surveys, team recognition, and other tools that help keep teams happy and successful.

 Hear more straight from small businesses.
 Check out the new video series from Homebase — Grit & Greenlights: Small Business Stories with Matthew McConaughey.